 Areas of Focus Y/N Status Do the Grantee's PMP and associated Safety Program specify staffing requirements, procedures and authority for the safety activities?
-Y See PMP Section 3 Do the Grantee's PMP and associated Safety Program include a formal Safety Certification Program (SCP)?
+See PMP Section 3 Do the Grantee's PMP and associated Safety Program include a formal Safety Certification Program (SCP)?
 Y See PMP and SAS System Safety & Reliability Plan.
-Do the Grantee's PMP and associated Safety Program include the development/use of a Safety Design Criteria Manual (DCM) or equivalent documents?
-Y See DCM Chapter 26 and SAS System Safety & Reliability Plan.
-Has the Grantee developed and the SSOA approved the Grantee's SSPP?
+Do the Grantee's PMP and associated Safety Program include the development/use of a Safety Design Criteria Manual (DCM) or equivalent documents? sclude the development/use of a Safety teria Manual (DCM) or equivalent Y System Saf Has the Grantee developed and the SSOA approved the Grantee's SSPP?
 What is the status of this process between the Grantee and SSOA?
 Y Biennial re-certification was completed in July 2008 by the PTSB.
 Is the Grantee implementing its Safety Program as defined in the PMP?
 Are the safety milestones being met?
 (Note: This assumes that the Safety Program is properly documented in the PMP.)
 Y See Project Schedule Construction Safety Is the Grantee's Construction Safety Program (CSP) documented in the PMP?
 Y Included in the Construction Phase PMP.
 Has the Grantee implemented its CSP?
-Y CSP is on-going.
+CSP is on-going.
 Toolbox meetings are held to acquaint personnel with the safety requirements as defined in the General Specification.
 MTACC and contractor's safety personnel and the OCIP representative continue to monitor the site for compliance.
 Safety is discussed at each Job Progress Meeting.